sahan/RoboZombie/README.md

 ##About

 **RoboZombie** allows easy integration with remote services by allowing you to replicate an endpoint contract and generate a proxy to access it.
+> Requires permission **android.permission.INTERNET**

 * Contracts can be very flexible in terms of the resources they access.
 These could be vary from static *html* content or an *RRS* feed, to a RESTful web service endpoint.